 It’s quite common for married couples enrolled in a debt consolidation plan to include joint accounts.
 It’s also seen that married couples put shared expenses on a single card in one spouse’s name.
 It becomes too difficult to allocate monthly payments in such scenarios.

-If you’re in a debt consolidation plan and decide to file divorce, then it’s better to have a talk with your spouse first.
+If you’re in a debt consolidation plan and decide to file the divorce, then it’s better to talk with your spouse first.
 Discuss the possible ways to manage the cost of debt consolidation.
 If your spouse has used the card for paying medical bills or buying groceries, then it’s better to split monthly payments.
 If your spouse has used the card for a spa treatment, then he should make the monthly payment.

-Your divorce lawyer can give you an idea about how the court would divide the cost of debt relief plan.
+Your divorce lawyer can give you an idea about how the court would divide the cost of the debt relief plan.
 But it’s best for both of you to reach an agreement before the court makes a harsh decision.